 Fancy winning a Lottie Doll?
 We’re giving one away.
 You can win either a Muddy Puddles Lottie or Forest Friend Lottie and stash it away for Christmas.
 Yes, I just said the C word!

 - Like Shinners & the Brood on Facebook

 - Let us know which one you’d prefer in the comments below.

 - Competition open worldwide.

 - Prize must be claimed withing one week of the competition closing.

 - Forwarding of the prize is the responsibility of Lottie Dolls.

 - Competition closes on Friday, August 25th at 9pm.

 - Email addresses are required for entry.
-They will not be displayed on the blog and will not be shared with third parties outside the host company.
+Email addresses will not be displayed on the blog, nor will they be shared with third parties outside the competition host company.